 Another issue with advertising with Alexa and other voice assistants like Google Home is the lack of trust that could develop if brands are allowed to advertise in their search results.
 According to The Smart Audio Report, a study of smart speaker owners performed by NPR and Edison Research, behind listening to music and hearing about the weather the most common use for a smart speaker is answering questions.
 In fact, 52% of smart speaker owners use their devices regularly to answer general questions.

 So, if brands are allowed to advertise with voice assistants, consumers may lose faith in the answers they receive, suspecting that they may be influenced by which companies are paying the most to advertise through their speakers.
 This issue seems to be more of a concern for Google’s range of smart speakers, because they currently have fewer capabilities and apps like Alexa’s skills, and focus primarily on answering questions for their users instead.

 Still, even with all of their challenges, the growing popularity of voice speakers and smart assistants like Alexa, Google Home, Siri, and others, makes them impossible to ignore for forward-thinking marketers.
 But, for now at least, the future of voice assistant advertising is in the hands of the companies who produce them, and who need to decide how they will handle future advertising before brands can inject their message into the smart speaker user experience.

-Amy is a Social Media Coordinator with a degree in Communications from Marist and experience managing social media for a small healthcare company.
+Amy is a Social Media Specialist with a degree in Communications from Marist and experience managing social media for a small healthcare company.
 When she isn’t fine-tuning content calendars or crafting the next viral social media post you can find her hanging with her Labradoodles or enjoying some fresh pasta!